justinethier/cyclone/docs/Scheme-code-conventions.md

          foo)
 ```

 There are special `operator`s with which `operand`s may be aligned differently.
-Usually this means that `operand1` will be placed bellow `operator`'s *second* letter.
+Usually this means that `operand1` will be placed below `operator`'s *second* letter.
 Here is a non-exhaustive list of examples:

 ```scheme
 (lambda (x y)